shrimp-18/ESS-Wristband/README.md

 ## 8. Attach a Wrist Strap

 The wrist strap is **not** 3D printed </3
 It's a DIY thing you need to do with a leather sheet.
-Please add a strap to the case!
-(I will be updating this with a better option in the future).
+Please add a strap to the bottom case through the space given underneath (I will be updating this with a better option in the future).

 ---

 ## 9. Power On

 If assembled correctly, ESSync should be working!
 YAY!

 ---
 ## How to Use

-You'll need to calibrate your gand gestures with the watch so it can record those values and stop/start the timer the next time you use it.
+You'll need to calibrate your hand gestures with the watch so it can record those values and stop/start the timer the next time you use it.

 ## Bill of Materials